crjenni21/Creos.KafkaHelper/README.md

 The Consumers list is an optional list of consumers within your application.

 Each consumer can be configured to consume from 1 or more topics.
-A topic name can even be wildcarded with an astricks to support multiple topics matching a pattern.
+A topic name can even be wildcarded with an asterisk to support multiple topics matching a pattern.

 Multiple consumers are processed concurrently.